mpip/pfft/doc/reference.rst

     pfft_timer pfft_convert_vec2timer(
         const double *times);

-creates a timer and fills it’s entries with the data from array .
-Thereby, the entries of must be in the same order as above.
+creates a timer and fills it’s entries with the data from array ``times``.
+Thereby, the entries of ``times`` must be in the same order as above.

 Ghost Cell Communication
 ------------------------